Sex at Dawn: Popular media reception

 About six weeks after publication, Sex at Dawn debuted on The New York Times best-seller list at #24 and last appeared there as #33 three weeks later.

 Despite significant academic criticism of the research, reasoning, and conclusions of Sex at Dawn, the book received praise from many non-academic reviewers in the media.
 The book was praised by syndicated sex-advice columnist Dan Savage, who wrote: "Sex At Dawn is the single most important book about human sexuality since Alfred Kinsey unleashed Sexual Behavior in the Human Male on the American public in 1948."
 Newsweek's Kate Daily wrote, "This book takes a swing at pretty much every big idea on human nature: that poverty is an inevitable consequence of life on earth, that mankind is by nature brutish, and, most important, that humans evolved to be monogamous. ...
 [Sex at Dawn] sets out to destroy almost each and every notion of the discipline, turning the field on its head and taking down a few big names in science in the process. ...
 Funny, witty, and light ... the book is a scandal in the best sense, one that will have you reading the best parts aloud and reassessing your ideas about humanity's basic urges well after the book is done...
 Ryan and Jethá do an admirable job of poking holes in the prevailing evo-psych theories and are more apt to turn to biological, rather than psychological, evidence.
 That doesn’t mean their thesis is bulletproof.
 But it does mean there’s a lot of value in reconsidering basic assumptions about our beginnings that we widely accept today as gospel."

-The book was chosen as NPR host Peter Sagal's favorite book of 2010.
+Sex at Dawn: was chosen as NPR host Peter Sagal's favorite book of 2010.

 Science blogger Kevin Bonham also responded favorably to the book.
 He called the argument of Ryan and Jethá that "pre-agrarian human societies were exceedingly promiscuous" a "convincing" and well-documented one.
 However, Bonham cautioned his readers that "I can’t be certain that the authors aren’t cherry-picking examples that support their conclusions."

 Megan McArdle of The Atlantic criticized the book on her blog.
 She stated: "it reads like an undergraduate thesis—cherry-picked evidence stretched far out of shape to support their theory.
 The language is breathless rather than scientific, and they don't even attempt to paper over the enormous holes in their theory that people are naturally polyamorous."